 10.1.1.5.1 Sampling rate conversion filter

-In applying SDR to the future development of IMT-2000 and systems beyond IMT-2000, simultaneous reception of different radio access systems is required for multimode mobile terminals in case of inter-system handover, so the digital signal processing design of the terminals should be independent of the A/D sampling rate.
+In applying SDR to the future development of IMT systems, simultaneous reception of different radio access systems is required for multimode mobile terminals in case of inter-system handover, so the digital signal processing design of the terminals should be independent of the A/D sampling rate.
 Therefore a function that converts the sampling rate of the ADC output signals to a suitable one for modulation is needed between the ADC and the modulation unit.

 10.1.1.5.2 Reconfigurable baseband processor

-One of the biggest problems in achieving the digital baseband part with SDR applied to the future development of IMT-2000 and systems beyond IMT-2000 is that the processing performance demanded of each generation of mobile telecommunications increases rapidly.
+One of the biggest problems in achieving the digital baseband part with SDR applied to the future development of IMT systems is that the processing performance demanded of each generation of mobile telecommunications increases rapidly.
 Nearly one thousand times the processing power is required as compared with the previous generation of mobile communications.

 The use of a hybrid architecture of the processor is significant, consisting of reconfigurable circuits with high and restricted flexibility for programming and dedicated hardware for common purposes, in order to achieve the high processing performance especially required in systems beyond IMT-2000.